dominiqueguillot/637book/_sources/Content/5-Linear-regression.md

 Note that the MSE depends on the regression coefficients since $f$ is a function of $\beta_0, \beta_1, \dots, \beta_p$.

-When predicting an output variable taking finitely many possible values the *cross-entropy* loss function is typically used.
+When predicting an output variable taking finitely many possible values, the *cross-entropy* loss function is typically used.
 We will discuss cross-entropy and loss functions in the chapter on [](C-categorical).

 When fitting a model, the goal is to minimize the loss function in order for the model to match the data as best as possible.
 To find the optimal regression coefficients in Equation {eq}`E-lin-reg`, we therefore need to solve the optimization problem: